 In 2012 I attended a TEDx event and fell in love.
 TED’s vision captured my heart.
-I applied to TED for a license to put on a new TEDx event called TEDxStanleyPark.
-I became a “TEDx Organizer” and on March 17, 2013 the first TEDxStanleyPark event took place in front of 100 attendees at The Theatre inside the UBC Campus at Robson Square in Vancouver, British Columbia.
-Its 13 talks evoked 1 standing ovation and an aggregate of 20,000 video views within 12 months of their release.
+I applied to TED for a license to put on a new TEDx event, became a TEDx “Organizer” and on March 17, 2013 produced the first TEDxStanleyPark for 100 attendees at The Theatre inside the UBC Campus at Robson Square in Vancouver, British Columbia.
+The 13 talks evoked 1 standing ovation and an aggregate of 20,000 video views within 12 months of their release.
 This event taught me many lessons – mostly of the “what not to do again” variety.

 To cut a long story short, the third TEDxStanleyPark event took place on May 28, 2016 in front of 1,700 attendees at Vancouver’s Queen Elizabeth Theatre.
 All 15 speakers received standing ovations.
 Their videos attracted over 1,000,000 views within 12 months of their release.
-This event ran at a small financial loss.
+This event ran at a small loss.
 If I had sold another two hundred tickets I could have achieved financial breakeven.

 With this in mind I booked the Queen Elizabeth Theatre for March 4, 2017.
 The fourth TEDxStanleyPark event took place in front of 1,900 attendees.
 All 13 speakers received a standing ovation.
 Their videos received an aggregate of 2,000,000 views within 12 months of their release.
-The event operated at breakeven.
-My retirement savings breathed a sigh of relief.
+The event broke even.
+My pool of retirement savings breathed a sigh of relief.

 The fifth TEDxStanleyPark event took place on March 3, 2018 in the Queen Elizabeth Theatre in front of 2,100 attendees.
 All 13 speakers received a standing ovation.
-In aggregate, their videos have received over 3,000,000 views since they were released in April, 2018.
+In aggregate, their videos have received over 25,000,000 views since they were released in April, 2018.

 I was now convinced that ideas, when used to inform AND inspire, could activate live and online audiences to take massive action and trigger positive social change.
 After the dust settled on the 2018 TEDxStanleyPark event, I began to consider the feasibility of launching a social enterprise that would supply open and thoughtful minds with a stream of high-impact short talks capable of inspiring and activating them.
-My early research results were very positive so I incorporated GI Talks and set to work designing systems to target and inspire caring and concerned optimists to think differently and act bravely in ways that would change lives, communities and, by extension, humanity itself.
+My early research results were very positive so I incorporated Get Inspired Talks Inc. and set to work designing systems to target and inspire caring and concerned optimists to think differently and act bravely in ways that would change lives, communities and, by extension, humanity itself.
 Get Inspired Talks would not only “infotain” audiences but also inspire them to think differently and take action to trigger positive social change.
 To achieve this, Get Inspired Talks would produce a family of large, live events at which change-makers would deliver inspiring talks.
 These talks would be seen in real time by live audiences and would be formatted into videos and e-books to reach global audiences.